oguzalpcakmak/xbox360-retitler/README.md

 - it only works for ascii characters! (not utf-8 compatible)

-- symbols like ™ are not interpereted correctly so don't use them (but ® works somehow)
+- symbols like ™ are not interpreted correctly so don't use them (but ® works somehow)

 **shootout to:**